 - The nuances in understanding it at a state and regional level (30% variation based on population density).

 Knowing and understanding these changes is more important than ever before.
 Why?
-Because of the enormous impact, COVID-19 has had on personal mobility and consumer behaviors.
+Because of the enormous impact COVID-19 has had on personal mobility and consumer behaviors.
 The ripple effect will likely last some time, potentially creating ongoing insurance industry transformations.
 Mike LaRocco from State Auto put it this way: “COVID is a harsh awakening that usage-based insurance is a smart choice,” in the Columbus Dispatch.

 So where does all of this leave us with our current understanding of the opportunity and challenges in insurance today?